navveenb/llm-agentic-workflow-specification/README.md

 Standardizing these workflows enhances interoperability and efficiency but presents several challenges due to differences in LLM capabilities, APIs, data formats, and interaction protocols.

 **Specification**

-Please refer to specification.md for details
+Please refer to draft specification (specification.md) for details.